Whole30 Blackened Shrimp Tacos

 Scale

-• 1 1/2 lb large shrimp, peeled, deveined, and patted dry
+• 1 1/2 lb large shrimp, peeled and deveined, tails off

 • 1 tsp garlic powder